-- 1. The preparation of amendments to the Perth metropolitan and Peel region schemes, local planning strategies/schemes, district (DSP) and local structure plans (LSP), and activity centre plans (ACP); and - 2.
-The staging and sequencing of urban development to inform public investment in regional community, social and service infrastructure.
+- a) The preparation of amendments to the Perth metropolitan and Peel region schemes, local planning strategies/schemes, district (DSP) and local structure plans (LSP), and activity centre plans (ACP); and - b) The staging and sequencing of urban development to inform public investment in regional community, social and service infrastructure.

 The Framework sets out proposals to achieve a more consolidated urban form, meet long term housing needs, strengthen key activity centres and employment nodes amongst many other key objectives.
-The Framework identifies the following locations within the City: